Please note: Regrettably we are not currently able to offer a student placement

 The Environmental Change Network (ECN) is the UK’s long-term integrated environmental monitoring and research programme.
 We gather information about the pressures from and responses to climate change in ecosystems.
-Our placement at Wytham is an opportunity for an undergraduate to work with us for one year.
-Applicants must hold a full clean driving licence and be prepared to work in the field and laboratory after training.
+Our placement at Wytham was an opportunity for an undergraduate to work with us for one year.
+Applicants needed a full clean driving licence and had to be prepared to work in the field and laboratory after training.

-The successful applicant will undertake fieldwork on the Wytham Estate, near Oxford, which comprises of 400ha woodland and 370ha farmland.
-She/he will be based with the Centre for Ecology and Hydrology (CEH) at Wallingford, 13 miles south of Oxford.
+The successful applicant undertook fieldwork on the Wytham Estate, near Oxford, which comprises of 400ha woodland and 370ha farmland.
+She/he was based with the Centre for Ecology and Hydrology (CEH) at Wallingford, 13 miles south of Oxford.

-The student will be trained in monitoring a range of organisms including butterflies, moths, ground beetles, bats, rabbits and deer, as well as assisting with vegetation recording.
-Experience will be obtained in measuring a range of physical variables including automatic and manual meteorology and atmospheric pollutants.
-Laboratory and computing skills will be developed.
-The student will also be expected to undertake and write up a short project of interest to themselves and ECN and there will be the opportunity for work experience with other research groups within CEH.
+Our students were trained in the techniques for monitoring a range of organisms including butterflies, moths, ground beetles, bats, rabbits and deer, as well as to assist with vegetation recording.
+Experience was obtained in measuring a range of physical variables including automatic and manual meteorology and atmospheric pollutants.
+Laboratory and computing skills were developed.
+The students were also be expected to undertake and write up a short project of interest to themselves and to ECN and there were opportunities for work experience with other research groups within CEH.

-The vacancy begins at the start of September and runs for 50 weeks.
-Within the year there will be six weeks paid holiday in addition to 10.5 paid days off to cover Christmas, Easter and Bank Holidays.
+The vacancy began at the start of September and ran for 50 weeks.
+Within the year there were six weeks paid holiday in addition to 10.5 paid days off to cover Christmas, Easter and Bank Holidays.